iosgliath/support_vector_machine/README.md

 Support vector machine for binary and multi class (one vs one strategy) classification.</br>
 Only radial basis function kernel for now.</br>

-Goal is to implement in as pure Julia possible. </br>
+Goal is to implement from scratch. </br>

 If you aren't expert in lagrangian arithmetics (I'm not), this is a great ressource to get started with SMO.</br>
  http://cs229.stanford.edu/materials/smo.pdf